-i) For each aircraft altitude, it is necessary to generate as many δn angles (angle of arrival of the incident wave) as required in order to test the full compliance with the applicable set of pfd limits.
+i) For each A-ESIM altitude, it is necessary to generate as many δn angles (angle of arrival of the incident wave) as required in order to test the full compliance with the applicable set of pfd limits.
 The N angles δn must be comprised between 0° and 90° and have a resolution compatible with the granularity of the pre-established pfd limits.
 Each of the angles δn will correspond to as many N points on the ground.

-ii) For each altitude Hj = Hmin, Hmin + Hstep, …, Hmax, compute EIRPC_j and EIRPR_j using the following algorithm:
+ii) For each altitude Hj = Hmin, Hmin + Hstep, …, Hmax,:

 a) set the altitude of the A-ESIM to Hj